William Eaton (soldier): Tunis (1799–1803)

-The war with Tripoli and the Battle of Derne
+War with Tripoli and the Battle of Derne

 Eaton returned to the Barbary region in 1804, this time on a military mission.
 It had taken months for word of Tripoli's declaration of war on the United States to reach President Jefferson, but he had already sent naval forces to the Barbary Coast because William Eaton had informed him that the situation in Tripoli was "nearing a breaking point."
 Among the vessels that were sent was the USS Philadelphia which, in October, 1803, under the command of Captain William Bainbridge, was sent to blockade Tripoli.
 The frigate ran aground off the coast of Tripoli and was captured along with its crew of 306 men.
 Bainbridge had failed to scuttle the ship before being captured, but Stephen Decatur, commander of the USS Intrepid, in a covert mission, destroyed the Philadelphia by burning it, to prevent Tripoli from using it.

-In May 1804, Eaton was given the commission of a navy lieutenant and sent back to the Barbary regencies, under the supervision of Commodore James Barron, to find Hamet Caramelli and enlist his cooperation in the war.
-Eaton found Caramelli in Alexandria and signed an agreement with him, although it is unclear if he had the authority to do so.
-This contract, which was forwarded to Secretary of State Madison, specified that the United States would provide cash, ammunition and provisions for Ahmed Caramelli's re-installation as pasha.
+In May 1804, Eaton was given the commission of a navy lieutenant and sent back to the Barbary regencies, under the supervision of Commodore James Barron, to find Hamet Karamanli and enlist his cooperation in the war.
+Eaton found Karamanli in Alexandria and signed an agreement with him, although it is unclear if he had the authority to do so.
+This contract, which was forwarded to Secretary of State Madison, specified that the United States would provide cash, ammunition and provisions for Ahmed Karamanli's re-installation as pasha.
 It also designated William Eaton as "General and Commander in Chief" of the land forces that were to be used to carry out the operation.
-The agreement defined the relationship between Caramelli and Eaton as well as their mission, but was never ratified by the United States Senate.
+The agreement defined the relationship between Karamanli and Eaton as well as their mission, but was never ratified by the United States Senate.